Overview of Portugal's Dairy Industry

 Key Players in the Dairy Market

 Prominent companies in Portugal's dairy sector include Agros, Lactogal, Queijo São Jorge, and Longa Vida.
-Leading dairy farms contributing to the industry are Quinta da Aveleda, Herdade do Esporão, and Casa da Insua.
-These enterprises collectively bolster the industry's output and innovation.
+Leading dairy farms such as Quinta da Aveleda, Herdade do Esporão, and Casa da Insua contribute significantly to the industry's output and innovation.

 Exports and Imports